 MagSafe, originally introduced by Apple in 2006, started as a magnetic connection system for MacBook chargers, designed to snap off safely if accidentally tugged, preventing laptops from falling.
 In 2020, Apple reintroduced MagSafe, this time as a feature for the iPhone 12 series and beyond.
 This latest version of MagSafe uses a ring of magnets on the back of the iPhone, creating a secure attachment point for a variety of accessories—most notably, the MagSafe charger.

 The MagSafe charging system aligns the phone and charger for optimal efficiency, enabling a more secure and faster charging process.
-Unlike traditional wireless charging, which can suffer from misalignment and slower speeds, MagSafe ensures that your device is always positioned correctly, delivering up to 15W of power on compatible models.
+Unlike traditional wireless charging, which can suffer from misalignment and slower speeds, MagSafe ensures that your device is always positioned correctly, delivering from 15W to 25W of power on compatible models.
 Additionally, this magnetic attachment opens the door to a new ecosystem of accessories, from wallets to stands, all designed to securely latch onto the back of your phone.
 This convenient and modular approach has made MagSafe a versatile feature that enhances both charging speed and accessory functionality, turning your phone into a more adaptable device for daily use.
+If we want to understand MagSafe technology better, make sure to read this article; What is MagSafe | Beginner's Guide.

 How MagSafe Charging Works